-The GEF is developed concurrently with the JSCP to ensure a close linkage between the two documents.
-The JSCP is a companion document to the GEF and provides guidance to the Combatant Commanders and Joint Chiefs of Staff to accomplish GEF tasks.
+The JSCP provides guidance to the Combatant Commanders and Joint Chiefs of Staff to accomplish assigned planning tasks.
 The JSCP includes regional objectives and planning assumptions; specifies the type of plan for each task; and apportions major combat and strategic lift forces to the combatant commanders for their planning.
 The JSCP also provides the combatant commanders with a framework for the scope of their plans, plan formats, and the amount of detailed planning that is required.